Eckhardt was the representative for Texas’s 8th congressional district and was a Democrat. He served from 1967 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Eckhardt is shown as a purple triangle. (analysis methodology)
+Eckhardt is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Eckhardt sponsored bills primarily in these issue areas:

 Government Operations and Politics (22%) Economics and Public Finance (15%) Public Lands and Natural Resources (14%) Commerce (12%) Energy (10%) Environmental Protection (10%) Finance and Financial Sector (9%) Law (8%)

 Some of Eckhardt’s most recently sponsored bills include...

 - H.R.
 8025 (96th): A bill to limit medicare and medicaid payments for certain drugs.

 - H.R.
 7599 (96th): A bill to designate various areas as components of the National Wilderness ...

 - H.R.
 7073 (96th): A bill to amend the Federal Trade Commission Act to provide that ...

 - H.R.
 6931 (96th): Hazardous Waste Act of 1980